Izenda7Series/docs/install/supplementary_guides/white-listing-functions-for-calculated-fields.rst

 	}

-In the example above, the SUBSTRING and RTRIM functions have been white-listed for use in the calculated fields designer.
+In the example above, we are white-listing the *FLOOR* function starting at line 55.
+The floor function returns the largest integer less than or equal to *n*.
+This function receives input of type *NUMBER* and also returns a value of type *NUMBER*.
 The example is fairly straight-forward, but ensure that you are using the correct DatasourceName and Id for your desired database.
 A table of these values has been provided below:

 ==================   ============